Jesson96/Discover-Dublin/TESTING.md

 #### First Time Visitor Goals

 1. As a first time user, I want readily available content about Dublin that is correct and accurate.
-    * As a user first enters the site they will be greeted by a navigation bar, a hero-image and an accurate about Dublin section with readily available content on the google maps API for users to click on for their desired information.
+    * As a user first enters the site they will be greeted by a navigation bar, a hero-image and an accurate about Dublin section with readily available content on the google maps API for users to click on for their desired content/information.

 2. As a first time user, I want to be able to access location information of potential places/things to do in Dublin without leaving the website.
     * As the user first enters the website, they can scroll down or click on the maps list item in the nav bar to access location information of potential places/things to do in Dublin without leaving the website.